Question 1: What inpatient mental health resources are there currently in Somerset?

 Further information on the proposals, as well the details of the consultation, which were widely publicised across the county, can be found on this website (FFMF) as well as in the Governing Body papers, which are publicly available on the Somerset Clinical Commissioning Group website.
 A link to the consultation approach and further details around the proposal are below.

 Question 5: What is the change in provision?

 Answer: There will be no change in provision of this resource for adults and these beds will remain available to anyone in Somerset who may need this support.
-Patients do not currently go to the ward nearest to where they live, instead the go to the ward that best meets their needs and where there is bed availability – this approach will not change.
+Patients do not currently go to the ward nearest to where they live (although this is considered), instead the go to the ward that best meets their needs and where there is bed availability – this approach will not change.